srinivas-tce/Exponentio-labs/README.md

-# Exponentio Labs Platform - Next.js Version
+# Exponential Labs Platform - Next.js Version

 A comprehensive innovation platform with advanced lab equipment access and cutting-edge technology solutions, built with Next.js 14 for optimal SEO and performance.